Video Game Product Placement In Film And TV

 It is often forgotten how valuable one media brand can be in the promotion of another, as you can see in this blog.
 Video game companies are turning from traditional advertising to entertainment marketing in order to market their brand effectively to the right audience.
 And your brand can do the same.

-Interested in seeing what other video games have been featured in movie or TV shows?
+Interested in seeing what other video games have been featured in movies or TV shows?
 Then check out Complex's 50 Top Video Game Moments In Movies here.

 To learn more about brand partnerships with video games, check out some other blogs we’ve written: